-Finally, on March 20, 1995, poison gas attacks occurred in five metros of Tokyo Metropolitan Subways during rush hour which killed twelve persons and injured approximately 4,000 people, many of them seriously and with long lasting effects.
-Two days later, about two-thousand five-hundred armed police, equipped with helmets, gas masks, and crowbars, searched the Aum facilities.
-Well in advance numerous journalists and camera men had been waiting at these locations because police had informed them beforehand; hence Aum was informed in time, and the whole nation could view the live broadcast.
-The search warrant was not issued for the gas attacks but for the abduction of a notary public in February, who had hidden his sister, an Aum follower, because the group pressed her to donate her real estate.
-(JT 4/23/1995; 4/25/1996) Because Aum was accused of this terrorist attack in Tokyo, the police took Asahara and a number of leaders and ordinary members into custody.
-In 2004 he and others received the death penalty which was executed in 2018.
+On March 20th, 1995, poison gas attacks occurred in five metros of the Tokyo Metropolitan Subway during rush hour, killing twelve people and injuring approximately 4,000, many of them seriously and with long-lasting effects.
+Two days later, about two-thousand-five-hundred armed police, equipped with helmets, gas masks, and crowbars, searched the Aum facilities.
+Numerous journalists and camera men were waiting at these locations well in advance because police had informed them beforehand.
+Aum, therefore, was forewarned in time, and the whole nation could view the broadcast live .
+The search warrant had been issued not for the gas attacks but for the abduction that past February of a notary public who had hidden his sister, an Aum follower, because the group had been pressing her to donate her property to the sect (JT 4/23/1995; 4/25/1996).
+Because Aum was accused of the terrorist attack in Tokyo, the police took Asahara as well as a number of other leaders and ordinary members into custody.
+In 2004, he and the others received the death penalty and were executed in 2018.

-In conclusion: Unresolved questions
+Conclusion: Unresolved questions

-Whereas the police, public prosecutors and the courts considered Aum as the definite culprit of the poison gas attacks in Matsumoto and Tokyo, there remain quite a number of doubts which had not been clarified with sufficient evidence.
-The police were quick to identify the poison gas as "sarin;" according to their reports, the culprits placed them in plastic bags on the floor of the metro and pierced them with umbrellas.
-The first problem is that sarin is heavier than air, therefore it should have been placed for release in the overhead bins.
-Second, the effects on health as well as the residues in clothes differed from that of sarin.
-Third, how could the culprits release the poison with an umbrella nearby without affecting themselves?
-It requires professional military training.
-Fourth, the acclaimed "Aum gas factory" "Satyan No. 7" in Kamikuishiki had no chimney for poisonous exhaust, but only horizontal cooling pipes surrounding the building.
-Aum members who had been in Kamikuishiki at the time of the raids told me that they saw the police taking off their protective gear after having entered this building because of the heat.
-They concluded that police had rather staged a performance outside for the media and Japanese public.
-Police never showed the confiscated chemicals as evidence to the public.
-(Cf. Tabata 1995) Therefore, one cannot determine which materials were used for the alleged poison gas and which for chemical drugs produced and sold by Aum.
-(Cf. Nunn Report 1995: 45) This raises also the question why the government had not controlled the large trade of certain chemicals, as it was obliged according to international conventions.
-In Europe and elsewhere, the early detection of purchasing ingredients for bombs had prevented some terrorist attacks.
+Whereas the police, public prosecutors, and the courts considered Aum the definite culprit behind the poison gas attacks in Matsumoto and Tokyo, a number of dubious claims remain to be clarified with sufficient evidence.
+The police were quick to identify the poison gas as “sarin;” according to their reports, the culprits placed plastic bags full of the gas on the floor of the metro and pierced them with umbrellas.
+The first problem is that sarin is heavier than air and should therefore have been placed for release in the overhead bins.
+Second, the effects of the gas on the health of victims and the residue on their clothes differed from those of sarin.
+Third, how could the culprits have released the poison with an umbrella without having affected themselves?
+Such a feat would have required professional military training.
+Fourth, the acclaimed “Aum gas factory,” “Satyan No. 7,” in Kamikuishiki had no chimney for poisonous exhaust, only horizontal cooling pipes that surrounded the building.
+Aum members who had been in Kamikuishiki at the time of the raids told me that they saw the police taking off their protective gear due to the heat after entering this building.
+They concluded that police had staged a performance outside for the media and Japanese public.
+Police also never showed the confiscated chemicals as evidence to the public (Cf. Tabata 1995).
+It is therefore impossible to determine which materials were used for the alleged poison gas and which for the chemical drugs produced and sold by Aum (Cf. Nunn Report 1995: 45).
+This also raises the question of why the government had not controlled an extensive trade in certain chemicals, as it was obliged to do according to international conventions.
+In Europe and elsewhere the early detection of the purchase of ingredients needed to build bombs has prevented a number of terrorist attacks.